mobilecoinfoundation/mcips/text/0045-reserved-token-ids.md

 As a result, the primary purpose of this change is to ensure that the same token ID is not re-used on a given network, but secondarily to ensure that a given token ID is also not re-used *between* networks.

 This is done primarily to aid engineers in their debugging and testing by creating a central repository they can use to provide something akin to an order-of-magnitude style check on tokens in use in a particular environment.
-For example, a token ID in the MainNet reserved range should never appear on testnet, and similarly, a token ID in the testnet reserved range should never appear on MainNet.
+For example, a token ID in the MainNet reserved range should never appear on TestNet, and similarly, a token ID in the TestNet reserved range should never appear on MainNet.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation